Highway Trust Fund 101

 Contract authority is a form of budget authority that is classified as mandatory.
 But the eventual release of cash from the HTF to liquidate contract authority (the outlays) is technically controlled, for the most part, by the Appropriations Committees through the annual obligation limitation and is thus classified as discretionary.
 The HTF contains the only accounts in the entire federal budget (save the Airport Improvement Program) that are split-classified in this way, with the budget authority being on the mandatory ledger and the outlays on the discretionary ledger.

 The current statutory budget enforcement regime has two different control systems.
 The control system for mandatory spending (PAYGO) is only triggered by changes in mandatory outlays, not budget authority – and HTF outlays are discretionary.
-The control system for discretionary spending (the spending caps under the Budget Control Act of 2011) only affects budget authority, not outlays – and HTF contract authority is mandatory budget authority.
+The control system for discretionary spending (the spending caps under the Fiscal Responsibility Act of 2023) only affects budget authority, not outlays – and HTF contract authority is mandatory budget authority.
 Because of this discrepancy, HTF contract authority, obligation limitations, and outlays are effectively exempt from both budget control systems.

 Sequestration (across-the-board percentage cuts in certain programs) is a tool used to enforce both budget control systems (PAYGO and the spending caps), but since the HTF accounts are exempt from both control systems, the HTF accounts are also almost entirely exempted from sequestration.

 (A small amount of annual highway contract authority – currently $739 million per year – is exempt from the annual obligation limitation.
 Its outlays are thus classified as mandatory and so that contract authority is subject to budget sequestration.)